ryankaplan/pattern-based-ot/README.md

 some point it'll be useful to someone other than me.

 There's a demo illustrating how to use the library in `src/demos/collaborative-text-editor`.

-Here's a gif of it in action:
+Here's a gif of the demo in action:

 ![Gif of two documents](https://github.com/ryankaplan/pattern-based-ot/blob/master/src/demos/collaborative-text-editor/static/images/demo.gif?raw=true)